 Local Variations in Smoking Laws Lead to More Drunk Driving

 Anne Burton, a Ph.D. candidate in economics at Harvard University, recently published a paper reporting her findings on how smoking laws relate to the number of DUI accidents.
 She studied data from many states and found that, when a city or county issued a local ordinance banning smoking in bars, drunk driving accidents increased by an average of 4 percent.
 Burton hypothesized that the increase in DUI crashes after new smoking bans went into effect was not due to people drinking more at bars where they couldn’t smoke; they seemed to drink the same amount as they had before the smoking ban went into effect.
 The difference was that people who wanted to smoke in bars would drive a greater distance until they got to a bar that did allow smoking.
 Therefore, the drive home would be longer, which meant more opportunities for a DUI crash.

 One way to avoid this increase in drunk driving accidents is simply to ban smoking in bars across the board, as California has done.
 The areas where Burton observed the uptick in DUI crashes were in states that do not have statewide bans.
 In those states, municipalities can make their own laws about whether to allow smoking in bars and under what conditions.
 The protection from drunk drivers that California’s statewide smoking ban offers is just one more reason to be thankful that you live in California.

 Let Us Help You Today

-A Campbell car accident lawyer can help you recover damages if you have been injured by a drunk driver, regardless of whether they were driving home from a bar.
+A San Jose car accident lawyer can help you recover damages if you have been injured by a drunk driver, regardless of whether they were driving home from a bar.
 Contact Solution Now Law Firm for help today.